uktrade/trade-remedies-docker/README.md

 The following sections describes the commands required to get up and running.

 ## Getting started
 In a working directory run:

     make clone-repos

-This uses an HTTPS git clone by default.
-Run the following command if you want to use SSH:

-    make clone-repos clonetype=ssh
+Next, create initial databases:

+    make_database

+This creates `trade_remedies` and `trade_remedies_api_test` databases.
+You can also specify a custom database name but this would require configuration changes in the trade-remedies-api project folder before running the api.
+Useful for if you're going to import database data from the PaaS.

+    make_database name=trade_remedies_uat

+### Required manual configuration
-The make make clone-repos command creates trade-remedies-*/local. env files, but in order to operate each service locally it's important to populate some values.
-Typically, you'll do this by setting environment variables in a local.env file.
+The make `make clone-repos` command creates `trade-remedies-*/local. env` files, but in order to operate each service locally it's important to populate some values.
 See the inline comments in the files in the individual repositories and reach out to colleagues for API keys etc.

-Next, build the images, start the postgres service and create the databases:
+### Build and initialise services
+You need to build and configure all the services for first use, simply run:

-    make build
+    make first-use
-    docker-compose create postgres
-    docker-compose start postgres   # Note that this creates the trade_remedies db make createdb

-Enter the database password when prompted - the default is `postgres`

-This creates the `trade_remedies_api_test` and `trade_remedies_uat` databases.
+This will download/build all the required docker images and initialise the database.
-The final command will fail
-until the Postgres container is ready.

-Then prepare the environment for use by first starting the containers, then running the `first-use` command:
+### Run the services
+You're now ready to run the services.

     make up
-    make first-use

-To ensure your local system is configured to use the template IDs available in the notification service environment targeted by your `GOV_NOTIFY_API_KEY` you need to run the `notify_env` management command as follows:

-    make collect-notify-templates

-This will update the local database to match the template IDs available.

-Wait until all the services are running, for the Django services you should see something like the following in the docker-compose logs:
+Wait until all the services are running, for the django services you should see something like the following in the docker-compose logs:

     Starting development server at http://0.0.0.0:8000/